 Every air fryer is different, so cooking time will vary.
-Keep an eye on the basket and the bacon to make sure it doesn’t over or undercook.
+Keep an eye on bacon in an air fryer to make sure it doesn’t over or undercook.

-And if the bacon is sliced a little thick, then you’ll need extra time for it to cook all the way through.
+And if the strips are sliced a little thick, then you’ll need extra time for them to cook all the way through.

 To make the cleanup as easy as the cooking, lay parchment paper or foil on the bottom of the fryer to keep it clear of drippings and grease.

-Lay the strips in a single layer and try not to let them overlap, though it’s okay if the edges cross just a little bit!
+Air fry bacon strips in a single layer and try not to let them overlap — though it’s okay if the edges cross just a little bit!

-This is the best way to make sure the pork cooks all the way through.
+This is the best way to make sure each strip cooks all the way through.

-You can refrigerate air fried bacon for 5 days, and it freezes well for up to 1 month.
+You can refrigerate air fryer bacon for 5 days, and it freezes well for up to 1 month.
 Which makes it so great for meal prep!

-It’s great to add to quick breakfasts, lunches, and dinners, and so is totally worth making in bulk.
+It’s great to add to quick breakfasts, lunches, and dinners, so it’s totally worth making in bulk.

-To reheat, throw it back in the air fryer!
-Or you can simply add it cold to your sandwiches, or let it warm up in the pan with anything else you’re cooking.
+You can also add leftovers cold to your sandwiches, or let them warm up in the pan with anything else you’re cooking.
+Talk about easy!